sourcehut-mirrors/chawan/doc/architecture.md

 pretty good.
 The media query parser and the CSS value parser both work OK, but are missing some commonly used features like variables.

-Cascading is slow, though it could be slower.
-Chawan caches the style tree, so re-styles are normally very fast.
-Also, a hash map is used for reducing initial style calculation times.
-However, we don't have a Bloom filter yet.
+Cascading is OK.
+To speed up selector matching, various properties are hashed to filter out irrelevant CSS rules.
+However, no further style optimization exists yet (such as Bloom filters or style interning).

+Style calculation is incremental, and results are cached until an element's style is invalidated, so re-styles are quite fast.
+(The invalidation logic is primitive, but as far as I can tell, it's good enough in most cases.)

 ### Layout

-Our layout engine is a rather simple procedural layout implementation.
+Our layout engine is a rather "simple" procedural layout implementation.
-It runs in two passes.
+It runs in two passes (but I'm working on eliminating the first one.)

 1. Build a layout tree.
-Anonymous boxes are generated here.
+Anonymous block and table boxes are generated here.
 After this pass, the tree is no longer mutated, only the `state` and `render` fields of the respective boxes.
 2. Position said boxes, always relative to their parent.
 This pass sets the values in the `state` field.